CBR Testing Services – UK Specialists

-CBR and Plate load testing is carried out for clients who require information relating to sub base materials when undertaking projects such as road and pavement design or many other design projects such as parking / loading areas or temporary foundations.
+We undertake CBR Testing and Plate Load Tests for clients across the UK who require information relating to sub base materials when undertaking projects such as road and pavement design or many other design projects such as parking / loading areas or temporary foundations.

-We have offices right across the UK which means we can offer on-site testing at one fixed rate no matter where your site is.
+We have offices right across the UK which means we can offer on-site testing at one fixed rate no matter where you are.

-The CBR Test is the California Bearing Ratio test and Site Testing Services have the experience and knowledge to help you.
+The California Bearing Ratio (CBR) test is a penetration test used to evaluate the subgrade strength of roads and pavements.
+At STS we have the comprehensive experience and expert knowledge to help you.

-Any construction activities, such as grading or compacting, carried out subsequent to the bearing ratio test will probably invalidate the results of the test.
+Any construction activities, such as grading or compacting, carried out subsequent to the CBR Test will probably invalidate the results of the test.

 Soils and flexible pavement components at the same location may exhibit significantly different load deflection relationships.
 No method presently exists to evaluate the precision of a group of non-repetitive plate load tests on soils and flexible pavement components due to the variability of these materials.